davestanley/MultiDimensionalDictionary/README.md

 - `addpath(genpath(pwd));`
 - `edit tutorial_MDD.m`

 To get a sense of the capabilities of MDD, go through the demos files (`demo_MDD.m`).
-To learn how to use MDD yourself, go through `tutorial_MDD.m` (estimated time is about 45-60 minutes).
+To learn how to use MDD yourself, go through `tutorial_MDD.m` (estimated time to complete the tutorial is about 45-60 minutes).

 ## Details
 An MDD object can be thoughout of as a MATLAB cell array (or matrix) with some additional functionality.
 At its core, it extends the way cells and matrices are indexed by allowing string labels to be assigned to each dimension of the cell array, similar to how row and column names are assigned to a table (e.g., in Pandas or SQL).
 MDD objects can then be indexed, sorted, merged, and manipulated according to these labels.
 (See demo file, section: [MDD subscripts and indexing](https://htmlpreview.github.io/?https://github.com/davestanley/MultiDimensionalDictionary/blob/master/html/demo_MDD.html#15))